emily343/RateMyTrip/docs/team-eval/peer-review.md

 ### Tip for the future (Wunsch)

 I don't really have any but it would be helpful if in the future we both could aim to finish her tasks a bit earlier, so there’s more time for team discussions and feedback before the next steps.

-## [team member] - review 1
+## Emily Apitzsch - review 2

 ### My observation (Wahrnehmung)

-[A specific observation, regarding know-how, effectiveness, team work or from another relevant area]
+Sarah and I work great as a Team.
+Sarah works in a very structured, efficient and responsible way.
+She is a very realiable partner.

 ### Effect on me (Wirkung)

-[What positive or negative effect did this observation have on the reviewer?]
+Sarah's good work ethic impacted me in a positive way.
+With her structured way of working, she encouraged me to work on my part of the project more timely as well.

 ### Tip for the future (Wunsch)

-[What should be changed or strengthened for the point of view of the reviewer?]
+keep it up :D